ernstki/beamertest/slides.md

 ## Mermaid diagram (PDF version)

-`.mermaid format=svg` hidden from slides in a "notes" section, but shows up in README.
+Here a `.mermaid format=svg` hidden from slides in a "notes" section, but shows up in the README.

 ::: notes
 ~~~{.mermaid loc=img filename=mermaid format=svg}